Here are the states that postponed their primaries due to coronavirus - KRDO

 The US Centers for Disease Control and Prevention on Sunday recommended that no gatherings with 50 people or more take place for the next eight weeks to slow the spread of the novel coronavirus.
 The next day, the White House advised all Americans to avoid groups of more than 10 and urged older people to stay at home altogether in a set of new guidelines.

-This has affected some state’s plans for their primary and caucuses.
-Here are the states changing their plans due to coronavirus:
+This has affected some states’ plans for their primary and caucuses.
+Here are the states and territories changing their plans due to coronavirus:

 Connecticut